REGISTRATIONS HAVE NOW CLOSED AND THIS EVENT IS FULLY BOOKED

 The Port Arthur Historic Site can also be seen as part of a broader cultural landscape of the Tasman Peninsula that provides an insight into the use of convict labour for production and punishment.

 Symposia delegates are invited to visit the Port Arthur Historic Site on Friday 9 November for a pre-symposia tour.
 You will need to organise your own transport.
 Port Arthur is around a 1.5 hour drive from Hobart.
 Arrive at the Site at 10am for a guided tour of the site with conservation staff – highlighting some of our recent conservation projects and research, followed by a light lunch and time to independently explore the site before returning to Hobart.
 There is no cost involved.

 Contact Vicki Skeggs (03) 6251 2339 for reservations.

 With many thanks to our Port Arthur Historic Site colleagues for their very generous offer.

-- Fri 9 November – Australia ICOMOS AGM (early evening), followed by dinner
+- Fri 9 November – Australia ICOMOS AGM (early evening), followed by drinks and dinner

 - Fri 9 November – optional pre-symposia tour at Port Arthur Historic Site

 - Sat 10 November – Cultural Landscape Diversity & Its Implications; 1 day symposium – hosted by the Australia ICOMOS NSC Cultural Landscapes & Cultural Routes (and followed by dinner).
 The NSC-CLCR annual meeting will be held on Saturday 10 November immediately following the Cultural Landscapes Symposium (and before dinner!)